RobHolme/HL7-Powershell-Module/readme.md

 `Set-HL7Item -Path c:\hl7files\*.hl7 -ItemPosition PV1-3.1 -Value A1234567 -Filter PV1-2=INPATIENT`

 ### Parameters
-* `-Path <string[]>` The full or relative path a single HL7 file or directory.
+__-Path <string[]>__: The full or relative path a single HL7 file or directory.
 This may include wildcards in the path name.
 If a directory is provide, all files within the directory will be examined.
 Exceptions will be raised if a file isn't  identified as  a HL7 v2.x file.
 This parameter accepts a list of files, separate each file  file with a ','

-* `-LiteralPath <string[]>` Same as -Path, only wildcards are not expanded.
+__-LiteralPath <string[]>__: Same as -Path, only wildcards are not expanded.
 Use this if the literal path includes a wildcard character you do not intent to expand.

-* `-ItemPosition <string>` A string identifying the location of the item in the HL7 message you wish to  retrieve the value for.
+__-ItemPosition \<string\>__: A string identifying the location of the item in the HL7 message you wish to  retrieve the value for.

 ### Parameter Examples
 * `-ItemPosition PID` All PID segments